jesperancinha/jesperancinha/README.md

 NOTE: Although I am open to accept merge requests, I do have a few rules about that:
 1. The profile of who opened the PR must be open.
-2. I need to be able to identify the person who is making the PR either via photo, because I know that person or because that person is known in a larger scale.
+2. I need to be able to identify the person who is making the PR either via photo, or because I know that person or because that person is known in a larger scale.
 3. The PR needs to be something meaningful to the project.
 Updates to Readme files are rarely that.

 ---